Conscription in Germany

-History of conscription
+History

 Military service for conscripts

 Men who did not state that they were conscientious objectors and did not request civil service were by default conscripted into military service (Wehrdienst) in the Bundeswehr.
 Basic training (Allgemeine Grundausbildung) comprised three months of combat training, then three months' service at an assigned post.
 The conscript would normally reach the rank of Obergefreiter (NATO code OR-3, comparable to U.S. Army Private First Class).
 During his service, he received free health care, housing, food, and railway travel between his home and military base.
 Conscripts were paid between and per day of basic pay (depending on rank) plus several bonus payments such as distance-from-home pay, additional food pay for days absent from service.

-Conscripts could not be deployed to active service in conflicts against their will.
-The German contributions to forces such as ISAF in Afghanistan and KFOR in Kosovo exclusively comprised professional soldiers and volunteers.
-Conscripts who wished to partake in such missions had to volunteer for it; this included volunteering for a service extension (because at the time compulsory service duration, nine months at the time, would not have sufficed for recruit training, post-specific training, mission-specific training, mission, and post-processing the mission put together).

 Service in Civil Protection Services

-Conscripts could also opt for civil service, which was, by law, equal to military service, consisting mostly of medical ambulance organisations and organisations for disaster relief (Katastrophenschutz).
+Conscripts could also opt for a civilian substitute service, which was, by law, equal to military service, consisting mostly of medical ambulance organisations and organisations for disaster relief (Katastrophenschutz).
 This was subject to validation by local authorities, who usually were allowed a certain contingent of such volunteers per year of birth.
 Thus, organizations such as the Technical Relief Service (Technisches Hilfswerk, abbreviated to THW), volunteer fire services, and other emergency assistance and crisis management agencies such as the Red Cross were supported in performing their volunteer services in disaster response.
 In the ambulance services, their service could overlap with the service of conscientious objectors.

 Conscripts that served in civil protection received no payment outside of compensations for clothing and transportation expenses, as they were performing an honorary service (ehrenamtlich).